sbutori/aws-saa-03-notes/2 - Course Fundamentals and AWS Accounts/notes.md

 - AWS Accounts are not only required to use AWS services, they are also one of the most important tools available to a solutions architect.

 - Many students confuse accounts with users inside the accounts.
-  - An org may use one account or many thousands.
+  - An organization ("org") may use one account or many thousands.
   - Bigger orgs generally use multiple AWS accounts.

 - At a high level, AWS Account is a *container* for Identities (users) (which you log in with) and Resources (which you provision).

-- When creating an AWS account you need to provide:
+- When creating an AWS account you need to provide the following:
   - Unique email address (for EACH AWS account); this creates a special type of identity: the account root user
-  - Provide a payment method, generally a Credit Card (No need to spend: You can choose a Free tier and create a zero-spend budget)
+  - Payment method, generally a Credit Card (No need to spend: You can choose a Free tier and create a zero-spend budget)

 - Root Users can only access their own accounts.
   - Initially, it is also the only user.
 Root user has full control over the one specific AWS account and any resources inside it.
-  - **Root user CANNOT be restricted in any way.**
+  - **The root user CANNOT be restricted in any way.**
   - Protect the root username and password and don't use them unless necessary.

 ## Billing

-- Credit Card used to open account is the Account Payment Method.
+- The Credit Card used to open account is the Account Payment Method.
 - Any billable usage is charged to this CC.
 - "Pay-as-you-go" platform.
 - There is a free tier which we use in this course.